 Piano players were highly valued, and Guerin served throughout the war playing for the soldiers on Oahu.
 Because Hawaii was under martial law, subjected to a black-out and a suspension of civil rights, he didn't get off Oahu until 1945.
 "Believe me," he said, "in wartime there's one thing you never get away from – it's the cocktail parties."
 Some of the key decisions about the war in the Pacific were made by the top brass – General Douglas MacArthur, Admiral Chester Nimitz, General George Marshall – while Private Guerin played in the background.
 He played with stars such as Bob Hope, the Andrews Sisters and Ray Bolger and the shows were broadcast throughout the Pacific.
 After the war, he embarked on tours of the US before becoming a 14-year fixture at the Fog Cutter Restaurant on Hollywood Boulevard.

 Dr Janet Bergstrom, studying the work of Josef von Sternberg, discovered Guerin playing the piano in supper clubs on Maui in 2006.
-She began a long-distance friendship with he and Lucille; Guerin was amused to learn that Salvation Hunters was now regarded as a classic.
+She began a long-distance friendship with him and Lucille; Guerin was amused to learn that Salvation Hunters was now regarded as a classic.
 "Some of the critics of the day wrote that it may be the WORST MOVIE ever made!!!" he recalled.
 Guerin retired in 1996.

 A silent film called Kindred of the Dust, made 90 years ago by Raoul Walsh and featuring Miriam Cooper, Ralph Graves and Guerin, was being screened at Il Cinema Ritrovato in Bologna on the day he died.